Terms and Conditions of Sale

 9.4.
 Respect for rights

-Clients of the Publisher have the following rights regarding their personal data, which they may exercise by writing to the Publisher's postal address or by completing the online contact form.
+The Publisher's Clients have the following rights regarding their personal data, which they may exercise by writing to the Publisher's postal address or by completing the online contact form.

 9.4.1.
 Right to information, access, and communication of data

-Clients of the Publisher have the option to access the personal data concerning them.
+The Publisher's Clients have the option to access the personal data concerning them.

-Due to the obligation of security and confidentiality in the processing of personal data incumbent upon the Publisher, requests will only be processed if Clients provide proof of their identity, in particular by submitting a scan of their valid identification document (in the case of a request via the dedicated electronic form) or a signed photocopy of their valid identification document (in the case of a written request), both accompanied by the statement "I hereby certify that this copy of my identification document is a true copy of the original.
-Made in ... on ...", followed by their signature.
+Due to the obligation of security and confidentiality in the processing of personal data incumbent upon the Publisher, requests will only be processed if Clients provide proof of their identity, in particular by producing a scan of their valid identity document (in the case of a request via the dedicated electronic form) or a signed photocopy of their valid identity document (in the case of a written request), both accompanied by the statement "I hereby certify that this copy of my identity document is a true copy of the original.
+Done at ... on ...", followed by their signature.

 To assist them in their process, Clients will find here a sample letter prepared by the CNIL.